stefanomunarini/Level-Up/README.md

 ##### Administrators

 - Accept developer registration requests
-- Deactivate users
+- Deactivate/ban users

 ##### Developers

-- Add a game: developers are able to add a game URL to his inventory and then set a price for it.
+- Add a game: developers are able to add a game URL to their inventory and then set a price for it.
-- Remove, update own games: after uploading games for selling, developer can delete his own games or update them (including price, url and other information)
+- Remove, update own games: after uploading games for selling, developers can delete their own games or update them (including price, url and other information)
-- Game inventory: developer can see a list of his game from the inventory with numbers related to sale statistics.
+- Game inventory: developers can see a list of their games from the inventory with sale statistics.
-- Buy game from other developers: developer can also buy other game developed by other people and play just like a normal player.
+- Buy game from other developers: developers can also buy games developed by other people and play just like a normal player.

 ##### Players